OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_cv_hyper/screencast/slides.md

 # The bias-variance trade-off

-- Econometrics: Model is correctly specified, want consistency and unbiasedness
+- For prediction, want to be as close to the values to be predicted as possible

 - Very simple models, e.g. just an intercept and a couple of regressors